hanabi/hanabi.github.io/Reference.md

   * Donald knows that his red card is trash.
 However, at the time the clue was given, Donald sees that Alice could have actually clued a blue 3 in Cathy's hand to perform a normal *Finesse*.
 A normal *Finesse* is a 2-for-1 and a *Trash Bluff* is a 1-for-1, so Donald knows that Alice must have had a good reason for this.
   * Donald knows that this must be the alternate form of the *Unnecessary Trash Bluff Chop Move*, so he marks his slot 4 card as *Chop Moved* and discards the red 1.
   * Cathy does not know that Donald is *Chop Moved*.
 However, she will be able to retroactively figure it out once the blue 3 is clued.
 Alternatively, she will know once Donald demonstrates the *Chop Move* by discarding his slot 3.

+### The Trash Pull

+* Sometimes, towards the end of the game, there can be a playable card in the middle of someone's hand that is not cluable directly due to the presence of other blocking cards.
+* In this situation, players often resort to a *Trash Push* in order to "get" the card without cluing it directly.
+However, this will obviously only work if the player has a trash card on their chop, which may not always be the case.
+* Another tool to "get" a card in the middle of a hand is by doing the opposite of a *Trash Push* - a *Trash Pull*.
+* If an off-chop trash card is clued, this would typically be interpreted as a *Trash Chop Move*.
+However, towards the end of the game, a *Chop Move* would be pointless, as there are no cards left to chop move.
+Thus, the player should know that it is a *Trash Pull* instead of a *Trash Chop Move*, and should blind-play the card to the right of the trash.
+* Just like how a *5 Pull* can only be done in the *Early Game*, a *Trash Pull* can only be done at the end of the game.
+* Since players often perform *Burn* clues for stalling purposes in the *End-Game*, care has to be taken to not confuse a normal *Burn* clue with a *Trash Pull*.
+This is especially true if there was nothing else obvious for the clue giver to do!
+* *Trash Pulls* should typically be used as a last-resort since they might be misinterpreted.

 ### Ejection